Robyn Smith: Later life

 On January 1, 1973, a friend introduced Smith to Fred Astaire at Santa Anita.
 She went on to marry Astaire on June 24, 1980, at the Astaire home in Beverly Hills, California.
 At the time of their marriage, Astaire was 81 and Smith was 35.
 After Astaire's death in 1987, Smith became embroiled in a series of legal battles over the use of her late husband's image.
 Most notably, Smith prevented the John F. Kennedy Center for the Performing Arts from using video footage of Astaire during its 1992 televised tribute to his longtime Hollywood collaborator Ginger Rogers.
+In 1997, Smith agreed to a deal which resulted in commercials in which old footage was digitally altered such that Astaire appeared to dance with Dirt Devil brand mops and vacuum cleaners, over the objections of Astaire's daughter Ava.
 In 1998, the U.S. 9th Circuit Court of Appeals ruled against Smith in a decision over whether an instructional videotape manufacturer could use public domain footage of Astaire in the films Second Chorus and Royal Wedding to teach dance steps.

 Following Astaire's 1987 death, Smith took up aviation, earning pilot certification in a series of airplanes and helicopters.